 GAUSS integrates a context-sensitive Help system to help you use the GAUSS environment and the GAUSS language.
-Context-sensitive means you can get help on the GAUSS interface or the GAUSS language without having to go through the Help menu.
-For example, to get Help on any keyword in the GAUSS language, place the insertion point on that keyword in a GAUSS edit window or the Command Input -Output window and press F1.
+Context-sensitive means that Help for the object with focus is displayed without navigating through the Help system.
+For example, to display Help on a keyword in the GAUSS language in a GAUSS edit window or the Command Input - Output window, place the insertion point on the keyword and press F1.